Nearly three weeks later, I’ve finally had enough time to think through what I want to say about attending Alt Summit.

 What I Loved:

-- The very best part, to be honest, was going with Merrick.
+- The very best part of Alt Summit, to be honest, was going with Merrick.
 It’d been way too long since I’d seen her (July of 2012!).
 I really had a great time spending so much time with her.

 - I’m naturally an introvert, but I told myself I was paying way too much money and had made way too much of an effort to get myself there to sit back.
 I consciously focused on being as outgoing and social as I could possibly be.
 It got easier the longer I was there and in that zone.